-- A comprehensive network of multi-parameter sensors at the WWTP
+- A comprehensive network of multi-parameter sensors at the wastewater treatment plant (WWTP)

-- New sensors for real-time in-situ (e.g. E.coli measurement – Digital Solution 1)
+- New sensors for real-time in-situ measurements (e.g. for E.coli measurement – Digital Solution 1)

-- Machine learning / statistical correlation to assess contamination risk
+- Machine learning algorithms to predict possible contamination events

-Reuse of treated wastewater for irrigation purposes is a measure to reduce water stress and overexploitation of freshwater resources and Early Warning Systems are useful tools to enhance these practices, processing real time and off-line data from the WWTP for safe water reuse.
-Current water reuse applications are not yet based on digital solutions connecting providers of safe treated water (WWTPs) and end-users (e.g. farmers) and providing cross-sectoral coordination considering water quantity and quality requirements.
+Reuse of treated wastewater for irrigation purposes is a measure to reduce water stress and overexploitation of freshwater resources.
+Early warning systems are useful tools to enhance these practices, processing real-time and off-line data from the WWTP for safe water reuse.
+Current water reuse applications are not yet based on digital solutions that connect providers of safe treated water (WWTPs) with end-users (e.g. farmers) and provide cross-sectoral coordination taking into account water quantity and quality requirements.

 Limitations of current practices

-The system processes the available monitoring and operational data of the treatment plant within an interoperable platform and embeds machine learning algorithms for online data assessment, outliers’ detection, failure analysis and prediction of contamination risk at the outflow of the treatment plant.
-The system will support the local development of a risk management plan to ensure the safety and acceptability of water reuse practices.
+The EWS allows wastewater utilities to control, monitor, and share with stakeholders and users, data related to the safe reuse of treated water, maximizing the benefits of effective water reuse in agriculture.
+The system processes the available monitoring and operational data of the treatment plant within an interoperable platform and embeds machine learning algorithms for online data assessment, detection of outliers, failure analysis and prediction of contamination events at the outflow of the treatment plant.
+The system is connected with the local development of a risk management plan to ensure the safety and acceptability of water reuse practices.
 The risk management plan is based on the key elements of the Water Safety Plan and will contribute to the first Italian Sanitation Safety Plan approach based on WHO guidelines.

-The Early Warning System is based on a comprehensive network of multi-parameter sensors to monitor the contamination risk of water reuse in the Milan Peschiera Borromeo WWTP including sensors for real-time in-situ E.coli measurement (Digital Solution 1), tested for the first time on a reuse operation in Europe.
+The early warning system is based on a comprehensive network of multi-parameter sensors to monitor The early warning system is based on a comprehensive network of multi-parameter sensors to monitor the contamination risk of water reuse in the Milan Peschiera Borromeo WWTP including sensors for real-time in-situ E.coli measurement (Digital Solution 1), tested for the first time on a reuse operation in Europe.
 The overall treatment capacity of the Milan Peschiera Borromeo WWTP is 516,000 P.E. of which 250,000 P.E. are treated in the treatment line that will be considered for reuse application.